 Prior to any funded services or programs, Ivy Ailport-Norcross’s grassroots work to help survivors of domestic violence and sexual assault paved a path for those who came after her.
 Ivy worked out of cardboard boxes, going door to door providing support to those in need with very limited resources.
 Ivy’s outreach was the first of its kind on the White Earth Reservation.
 Ivy later worked as an Advocate for the Omiimii Wadiswan Equay Shelter DOVE Program.
 Ivy, sadly, passed away June 9, 2012.
 Ivy’s legacy, memory and passion to support survivors lives on.

-The current Management Team: Tanya Vold, Jodie Sunderland and Sonia Christensen have been with the White Earth DOVE Program since 2005 and have supported the program in its growth from just a few staff working out of ever changing offices to transitioning every aspect of the program to both shelter based and community based programming which includes everything it is today.
+The previous Management Team: Tanya Vold, Jodie Sunderland and Sonia Christensen began with the DOVE Program in 2005 and supported the program in its growth from just a few staff working out of ever changing offices to transitioning every aspect of the program to both shelter based and community based programming which includes everything it is today.